MCP Server

 per_page | integer | Results per page (default: 20) |

-Returns Paginated list of pipelines with id, name, and driver_dsn.
+Returns Paginated list of pipelines with id, name, and driver.

 Example prompt